Cochlear Implant Consultation and Surgery Center in India

 Cochlear implants and surgery cost is much higher in western countries as compared to developing countries.
 The cost of cochlear implant surgery at NHS is 40,000$ and the device costs itself 18,000$.
 Thus it approximately becomes a total of 90,000 USD.

-Its price includes the implant, operating room supplies and medications, recovery supplies and medications, physician’s fees and anesthesiologist fees.
+Its price includes the implant, operating room medical supplies and medications, recovery supplies and medications, physician’s fees and anesthesiologist fees.

 The cost of the cochlear implants surgery in India is usually a fraction of the cost for the same procedure in the US.
 You can contact our experts for the best price in cochlear implant surgery.